Integral expression for the stationary distribution of reflected brownian motion in a wedge: Methodology and analytic preliminaries

 To begin the discussion, let us remind that the process in \cite{Baccelli_Fayolle_1987} is absorbed on the boundary and then relaunched in the quadrant after an exponential time; it is therefore totally different from ours.
 Let us also recall that the analytic study of reflected Brownian motion in the quadrant was initiated in \cite{Foschini,foddy_1984}, but both \cite{Foschini} and \cite{foddy_1984} did quite restrictive assumptions on the process (symmetry conditions $\mu_1 = \mu_2$, $\sigma_{11}=\sigma_{22}$, and symmetric reflection vectors in \cite{Foschini}, identity covariance matrix in \cite{foddy_1984}).

 In this paper we follow the same steps \ref{it:pre}--\ref{it:resolution} and use a synthetic approach of \cite{fayolle_two_1979,Foschini,foddy_1984,Baccelli_Fayolle_1987}, to eventually go further than the existing literature and prove Theorem \ref{thm:main}.
 Some technical details of the present work are borrowed from \cite{Foschini,foddy_1984,Baccelli_Fayolle_1987} and more particularly from \cite{Baccelli_Fayolle_1987}.
 Although being different, the stochastic process of \cite{Baccelli_Fayolle_1987} and ours share the property of satisfying a functional equation with the same left-hand side (as in \eqref{eq:functional_equation}).
 Accordingly, technical details will be very similar as soon as they concern the kernel; this is the case of Section~\ref{sec:kernel}.
+In particular, as in \cite{Baccelli_Fayolle_1987}, the Laplace transforms will satisfy BVP on hyperbolas.

 On the other hand, many points of our analysis profoundly differ from that of \cite{Baccelli_Fayolle_1987}: the resolution of the BVP is different as the right-hand side of \eqref{eq:functional_equation} is not comparable to that of \cite{Baccelli_Fayolle_1987}.
 Moreover we make our main result as tractable as possible: see our Section \ref{sec:algebraic_nature}, where we present many techniques to simplify the analytic expression derived in Theorem \ref{thm:main}.
 We further also propose asymptotic considerations, in close relation to those of \cite{dai_reflecting_2011}.